wellcomecollection/developer-handbook/developer-handbook/github-process/code-review-process.md

 	- Edge cases
 	- Leftovers from development, (e.g. `console.log`, addressed `TODO`s)
 	- Typos!
+	- Do the tests cover all cases?
+Do they actually test what they say they are testing?

 - Ensure you follow the "How to test" section, and run your own tests on top of it if you can think of other useful ones.